 Verizon Home Internet is a fixed-location residential service with both 5G and LTE options.
 Potential customers must have a qualifying address to sign up.

 Verizon's Terms of Service are explicit that the service must only be used in an authorized device that is provided with the service.
 They further state that the service must only be used at a specific service address and that consent is required to move service or change devices.
-However, we have seen many reports of people successfully using Verizon Home Internet while mobile, so it appears they are not currently enforcing these terms.
-But it's always possible that they could start enforcing these terms at any time.

 Each plan also has a "Plus" version with extra features like a longer price guarantee, Verizon cloud backup, and access to streaming or media platforms.
 For the 5G service, Verizon claims speeds of up to 300Mbps and 1000Mbps for 5G Plus when on 5GUW High Band (millimeter wave).
 However, speeds will vary considerably depending on location.